unravel.cluster_stats.cstats module#

 group2 (-) – the name of the second group

-alternative (-) – the alternative hypothesis (‘two-sided’, ‘less’, or ‘greater’)
+alternative (-) – the alternative hypothesis (‘two-sided’, ‘less’, or ‘greater’) for the t-test

 - Returns: